Home » Why Do Rats Have Yellow Teeth?

 Rats have 16 teeth: 4 incisors and 12 are molars.
 The incisors are the long front teeth at the top and bottom of the rat’s mouth.

 They never stop growing, so rats need to gnaw on hard substances to shave them down.
-If they’re unable to shorten them, it becomes difficult for the rat to close its mouth and eat.
+If they cannot shorten them, it becomes difficult for the rat to close its mouth and eat.

 The molars are located in the back of the mouth.
-Due to their similarity to human molars, rats’ molars are often used in dental studies.
+Because they’re similar to human molars, rats’ molars are often used in dental studies.

 What Is the Structure of a Rat’s Teeth?